I offer a range of free and fee-based cancer support services in person and online.

 You may think, talking about it doesn’t make cancer go away.

 To some cancer counselling may look futile.
-To others it is an essential outlet for difficult emotions, and a place where to make sense of what is happening and to decide on difficult choices.
+To others it is an essential outlet for difficult emotions, and a place where to make sense of what is happening, to talk through and help decide on difficult choices, to be listened to without fear and judgment and to find motivation.

 2. Cancer Support for you – wherever you are and wherever you are at